izuzanak/uclang/README.md

 * Language syntax is derived mainly from C/C++.
   * Some syntax is derived from Java programming language.
 * Strong object oriented approach.
-  * Everything is object.
+  * Everything is an object.
   * No global functions at all.
   * Almost all actions are performed by execution of methods.
 * Support for inheritance.
 * Support for exceptions.
 * Support for native threads, no GIL (Global Interpreter Lock).
 * Module system designed for straightforward creation of binary modules in C/C++.
-  * Language built in data types are implemented as binary module.
+  * A language built in data types are implemented as binary module.
 * Fast and lightweight interpreter.

 ## Motivation

-C/C++ are excellent programming languages, but they are quite heavy-footed when it comes to scripting, rapid development, code prototyping or qluing of existing code.
+C/C++ are excellent programming languages, but they are quite heavy-footed when it comes to scripting, rapid development, code prototyping or gluing of existing code.

-As programmer who started programming in Pascal programming language I was surprised by simplicity of C. If you keep in mind few basic concepts (data types, memory, pointers), all high level features derives from it intuitively.
+As a programmer who started programming in Pascal programming language I was surprised by simplicity of C. If you keep in mind a few basic concepts (data types, memory, pointers), all high level features derive from it intuitively.

-It would be nice (at least fro me) to have high-level programming language for fast prototyping and rapid development, that would be: simple, expressive and unrestricted like C/C++ among compiled languages.
+It would be nice (at least for me) to have high-level programming language for fast prototyping and rapid development, that would be: simple, expressive and unrestricted like C/C++ among compiled languages.